daominah/age_of_empires_ror_hd/README.md

   - Stone Thrower line Train Time reduced to 50s (previously 60s).
   - Ballista line Train Time reduced to 42s (previously 50s).
   - Changes was implemented in the Genie Editor: go to tab Units, disable auto copy to other civs, choose civ near top left, then edit the Train Time of 5 siege units for Assyrian only.
     Normally, changes are centrally implemented by the Civilization Tech Tree effect.
 - [ ] Siege units upgrades cost -50%.
-  (probably tech cost for specific civ is not possible, so not implemented).
+  (to implement this, see [Tech Cost Modifier](#tech-cost-modifier) below, but sadly the command seems to not work for this AoE version).
 - [ ] Villagers move 10% faster (previously 18% faster).
 - [ ] Archers have -25% Attack Reload Time (so +33% fire rate, previously +36%).